-If you wish to transfer degree programmes within the Faculty, in order to be considered, you must complete an electronic Transfer Form (available to download on the Faculty Intranet) which requires the permission of your current Programme Director and the Programme Director of the programme which you are applying to transfer to where these differ.
-Students wishing to transfer into the Faculty of Science and Engineering from another College will usually be asked to provide some written information to explain their request and may be asked to attend an interview before their transfer can be considered.
+If you wish to transfer degree programmes within the Faculty, in order to be considered, a transfer form needs to be completed which requires the permission of your current Programme Director and the Programme Director of the programme which you are applying to transfer to where these differ.
+Students wishing to transfer into the Faculty of Science and Engineering from another Faculty/Department will usually be asked to provide some written information to explain their request and may be asked to attend an interview before their transfer can be considered.